s7nio/mobileconfig/README.md

 # mobileconfig

-Ruby script to generate easy mobileconfig's
+Ruby script to generate easy mobileconfig's for:

 - WLAN

+_*.json and *.mobileconfig files are not tracked in this repository._

 ## install